Energiewende: Post-2022

 In 2023 Energy Economics Institute (EWI) warned that around 50 new fossil gas powered plants need to be built to "compensate for the weather-dependent production of wind and solar power" with the overall cost reaching €60 billion.
 The budget is not secured by the Government nor available from the electricity sales.
 To move away from coal, in February 2024, the Federal Government agreed to subsidize 10 GW of hydrogen-ready gas plants.
 In the first years, the plants will use fossil gas and are expected to be switched over to hydrogen between 2035 and 2040.
 The plants will mainly provide backup capacity in times where solar and wind power are low.
 As running plants this way is not economically feasible, utilities will be paid for maintaining the baseload capacity.

 The last three nuclear power plants in Germany—Emsland, Isar II and Neckarwestheim II—were shut down on 15 April 2023.

 In March 2024, Federal Audit Office published a report in which it assessed the policy as not meeting goals on a number of points: the planned 80% share of renewable energy requires dispatchable sources but the assumed 10 GW in fossil gas generation is neither sufficient nor on schedule; extension of electric grid is behind the schedule by 6000 km and 7 years; security of the supply chain is not sufficiently assessed; system costs to ensure 24/7 generation are underestimated and based on "best-case" scenarios; capacity installed in renewables is behind the schedule by 30%, whereas demand is expected to grow by 30% as result of electrification of heating and transport.

-On 1 January 2025 Germany produced 120% of its energy demand with renewables.
+On 1 January 2025 Germany produced 120% of its electricity demand with renewables.
 During 2024 Germany added 3 GW of wind energy and 15 GW of solar.
-In 2024, 54% of Germany's energy demand was produced by renewables.
+In 2024, 54% of Germany's electricity demand was produced by renewables.

+On 7 April 2026 Germany minister of energy Katherina Reiche published an article in which she admitted that German society has "calmed itself down with ambitious goals" of the Energiewende while energy prices exploded, which led to deindustrialisation and highlighted that while electricity generation from renewables "does not issue bills [for fuel]" it results in massive grid balancing costs - "ETS costs, capacity reserve, grid reserve, redispatch costs, grid subsidies, subsidies for reducing energy prices", which total of 36 billion euros per year.
+She also criticized the phase-out of low-carbon and dispatchable nuclear generation.